davecalee/examples/README.md

-# examples
+# Some coding examples in R
-sandbox for examples
+Repository for showcasing Git and R